 Participants:

-55 (57?) students From the University of Oslo, and Oslo and Akershus University College, (?? female and ?? male, mean age = ??
-SD = ??) took part in the experiment.
+56 students From the University of Oslo, and Oslo and Akershus University College, (20 male, mean age = 22.65 SD = 4.68) took part in the experiment.
 Most participated as part of an obligatory course requirement, with the option of withdrawing consent at any point without being penalized.
 The rest were recruited from the university campus on a voluntary basis.
 All gave written consent prior to participation.

 Material: